International Blue

 "International Blue" is a song by Manic Street Preachers, released as a single in December 2017.
 This song is the first single for the album Resistance Is Futile (2018), written by James Dean Bradfield, Nicky Wire and Sean Moore.

-An alternative version called International Blue (The Bluer Skies Version) was released on the 9th of February 2018.
+An alternative version called "International Blue" (the Bluer Skies version) was released on 9 February 2018.

 Background

 Influences

 The song is inspired on the artist Yves Klein, with Wire saying that "There was a joy to 'International Blue' that we weren't sure we could convey any more, the feeling of being in love with something like Yves Klein, to pass on the joy of that colour and that vividness – we weren't sure if we still had it in us.
 It sounds quite young."
-The band further added about the song that there's was certain naive energy and widescreen melancholia on the song that is reflected through the whole album, comparing it to "Motorcycle Emptiness".
+The band further added that there was a certain naive energy and widescreen melancholia on the song that is reflected through the whole album, comparing it to "Motorcycle Emptiness".
 Furthermore, the album focused on "(...)things that make your life feel a little bit better.
 Rather than my internalised misery, I tried to put a sense of optimism into the lyrics by writing about things that we find really inspiring."

 Music and themes

 Stephen Dalton of LouderSound commented that "International Blue" was a "lithe and melodic rocker" and simultaneously "muscular" yet "light on its feet".
+Darren Burke of Doncaster Free Press labelled the single as a "hefty slab of power pop".

 Bradfield added that the song "could have been on Futurology but there always comes a cut-off point where we go, 'We've got what we need, let's just improve on what we've got.
 This lyric is another travelogue-style inspiration.
 He [Nicky] went to Nice on a break and then he delved a little deeper and discovered new things, artists, and their lives.
 It's just that whole thing of discovering, moving forward – that's what our process is all about.
 It's passing the baton, running with it then passing it on again.
 It's that whole cumulative effect.
 The fact that it's about a place, it's about a painter, it's about a colour – it's all the things that inspire Nick in his lyric writing that then inspires us to put music to it."